ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

     - project/tools/ceedling/plugins  # Home to your collection of plugin directories.
     - project/support                 # Home to some ruby code your custom plugins share.
   :enabled:
-    - stdout_pretty_tests_report      # Nice test results at your command line.
+    - report_tests_pretty_stdout      # Nice test results at your command line.
     - our_custom_code_metrics_report  # You created a plugin to scan all code to collect
                                       # line counts and complexity metrics.
 Its name is a
                                       # subdirectory beneath the first `:load_path` entry.